-The Servicemembers Civil Relief Act offers a host of benefits to America’s military personnel, however, many business owners — including landlords — need to be well versed in the law to learn when it’s necessary to verify military status.
+The Servicemembers Civil Relief Act offers a host of benefits to America’s military personnel.
+However, many business owners — including landlords — need to be well-versed in the law.
+Thus, we offer this SCRA FAQ for landlords.

-Failure to do so can lead to serious legal complications, ranging from penalties to jail time.
-Perhaps the area of the law that most directly affects landlords is the language used concerning delaying eviction for failure to pay rent.
+Failure to comply with the SCRA can lead to serious legal complications, ranging from penalties to jail time.
+One area of the law that most directly affects landlords is the language concerning delaying eviction for failure to pay rent.

-Is there a limit to the amount of rent that is protected?
+Is there a limit to the amount of rent that qualifies for protections?

 Can I serve a termination notice for the nonpayment of rent?

-There is nothing in the Servicemembers Civil Relief Act that bars landlords from sending out a termination notice in the event that the tenant fails to pay rent.
-However, if the landlord does indeed file a lawsuit regarding the nonpayment, it is up to the landlord to research and inform the court whether the tenant is an active duty servicemember.
+There is nothing in the SCRA that bars landlords from sending out a termination notice in the event that the tenant fails to pay rent.
+However, if the landlord files a lawsuit regarding the nonpayment, it is up to the landlord to research and inform the court as to whether the tenant is an active-duty servicemember.

 In many cases, the judge will then stay the eviction for up to three months.

 Who classifies as a dependent of the servicemember?